Teaching and Learning

 Do I need a partner and who will be my partner?

-Students taking all Community Block B courses are required to have a teaching partner.
+Students taking ELEM ED 360 are required to have a teaching partner.
 Students only taking methods courses are not required to have a partner.

 - Partners must be seeking compatible licensures and similar placement preferences and are required to take the same sections of the Block B Courses.

 This means that students seeking the MC-EA license must partner with someone seeking the same license.
 Those seeking an EC-MC license must partner with someone seeking the same license.

 - You will have an opportunity to request a partner when you receive placement information from the Office of Field Experience.

 - Students who do not indicate a partner preference will be matched with a compatible partner from the same section.

 How do I register for classes in Clinical II?